rashmiankalgi/Vidly-React-Application/README.md

 # Vidly-React-Application

-Vidly React Application
 This repository is an exercise from React course by Moshfegh Hamedani.
-App content
+# App content
 In this little project you can to find important JS topics like ES6 features and React features like Components, Pagination, Filtering and Sorting, Routing, Form, HTTP Request and more.

-How to run the project
+# How to run the project
 Vidly React App project needs to use a Vidly Node API created by Moshfegh Hamedani. https://github.com/mosh-hamedani/vidly-api-node